-However, not all tea bags with crushed leaves should be considered low quality, as several herbal teas, CTC (crush, tear, curl) black teas, fine rooibos teas, matcha, and various tea blends are simply processed with small, crushed tea leaves or ingredients to produce the desired flavor or infusion.
+However, not all tea bags with crushed leaves should be considered low quality, as several herbal teas, CTC (crush, tear, curl) black tea leaves, fine rooibos teas, matcha, and various tea blends are simply processed with small, crushed tea leaves or ingredients to produce the desired flavor or infusion.

 SACHETS AND PYRAMIDS

 Higher grades of tea bags will even contain large whole leaf teas in portioned sachets or pyramids.
 These types of tea bags, usually shaped like a large triangle, practically contain loose leaf tea and may have up to 6 grams of tea per bag, which is double or triple the amount of regular tea bags.
 When you make loose leaf tea using tea infusers, the typical measurements are 1 - 2 teaspoons per 8 ounces of water because larger leaves, herbal, and dried ingredients need more quantity to produce a fuller flavor when compared to the classic rectangular bags.